 Long-term loans (10 to 25 years)

 The rates for business term loans will also vary based on the repayment length and the borrower’s qualifications.
-Essentially, the better business’ credentials are, the higher their chances of getting approved for lower interest rates.
-However, keep in mind that some lenders may require weekly payments rather than monthly.
+Essentially, the better business credentials, the higher the chances of getting approved for lower interest rates.
+However, remember that some lenders may require weekly payments rather than monthly ones.

-Equipment financing provides the funds needed to obtain an essential business equipment.
-Since the equipment itself secures the loan, financing companies can offer funding amounts up to 100% of the equipment’s total value.
+Equipment financing provides the funds needed to obtain essential business equipment.
+Since the equipment secures the loan, financing companies can offer funding amounts up to 100% of the equipment’s total value.
 The repayment period for the financing may vary depending on the equipment’s estimated lifespan.
-In most cases, the repayment terms for equipment financing usually does not exceed five years.
+In most cases, equipment financing repayment terms usually do not exceed five years.

 One of the advantages of invoice factoring is that the financing company takes care of the payment collection.
-This is especially useful for companies that lack the resources to chase and collect the payment themselves.
-With this same day business loan option, customers will pay the financing company directly.
+With this same-day business loan option, customers will pay the financing company directly.
 Once the customers settle their dues, the financing company deducts the cash they advanced (plus fees) and wires the remaining amount back to you.